Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 Creating a New Loop From Scratch
 --------------------------------

-You can also go wild and implement a full loop from scratch by sub-classing the :class:`~pytorch_lightning.loops.base.Loop` base class.
+You can also go wild and implement a full loop from scratch by sub-classing the :class:`~pytorch_lightning.loops.loop.Loop` base class.
 You will need to override a minimum of two things:

 .. code-block:: python